abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 - `:drc why` = show DRC violation and also the DRC name which can be referenced from [Sky130 PDK Periphery Rules](https://skywater-pdk.readthedocs.io/en/main/rules/periphery.html#rules-periphery--page-root).

+### Characterizing the cell's(CMOS Inverter) slew rate and propagation delay:
+To get the slew rate and propagation delay of the CMOS Inverter we need to plot the graphs and for that first we extrace the `.spice` file from the layout from designed magic layout.
 #### Steps to extrace the spice file from magic
 Now to know the logical functioning of the inverte we extrace the spice and do simulation in ngspice open source tool.